 - For more information, see the article on Good Standing.

 - You may wish to construct a written Operating Agreement, especially if you have more than one member.
 This agreement will help define the different roles in the company and the rules that members are to follow.
 The Small Business Administration has a page explaining what should be in an Operating Agreement.
-However, the information does not specifically address Maryland law, so it should be used as a general starting point only.
+However, the information does not specifically address Maryland law, so use it as a general starting point only.
 Read the law: Md.
-Code, Corporations and Associations § 4A-102
+Code, Corporations and Associations § 4A-402

 - Obtain an EIN, Employer Identification Number.
 An EIN is like a social security number for a business.
 The EIN is how the Internal Revenue Service (IRS) identifies your business.